Amir Grants Al Wajbah Decoration To Ambassador Of Poland

 Date

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani met at his Amiri Diwan office on Wednesday morning with Ambassador of the Republic of Poland HE Janusz Janke, who called on His Highness to greet him on the occasion of the end of his tenure in the country.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani met at his Amiri Diwan office on Wednesday morning with Ambassador of the Republic of Poland Janusz Janke, who called on His Highness to greet him on the occasion of the end of his tenure in the country.

 HH the Amir granted Al Wajbah Decoration to the Ambassador of Poland in recognition of his role in contributing to the enhancement of bilateral relations between Qatar and Poland, wishing him success in his future missions, and the relations between the two countries further development and progress.